 As batteries sit, they will naturally self discharge.
 LiPo’s are actually very good in this respect and self discharge much slower than most other rechargeable battery types, but they still do loose voltage as they sit.
 If you leave them for a number of weeks or months at close to 3.5 volts per cell, chances are they will drop below that and may be irreversibly damaged.

-For optimum battery life, store your RC LiPo batteries at room temperature and at about 40-60% charged.
+For optimum battery life, store your RC LiPo batteries (in a cool room if possible - slows down chemical reaction) at about a 40-60% charged state.
 That equates to around 3.85 volts per cell (open terminal resting voltage).
 The actual storage range is likely a little broader than this (I have heard some say numbers as high as 20-80% is fine, but since computerized chargers set the storage charge at 50% (3.85 volts per cell) that's what I recommend and what I follow myself.

-You can actually extend the fully charged storage time from days to weeks by storing your batteries in the fridge (not freezer) close to 0 degrees Celsius (32F).
+You can actually extend the fully charged storage time from days to weeks by storing your batteries in the fridge (not freezer) close to 0 degrees Celsius (32F); again, that helps slow down the chemical reaction the degrades the cells.
 I have started doing this with my smaller packs seeing that I will often find myself wanting to go flying with little lead time and it is very convenient having packs all ready fully charged.

 If you do store your fully charged LiPo's in the fridge, pack them in a zip-lock freezer bag and squeeze out all the air before sealing the bag.
 This will prevent condensation forming on the battery packs when you take them out of the fridge as they warm up.
 You should allow the LiPo pack to warm up after removing from the fridge before using it of course.